MED Pix Overview

 - What are my Claim costs?
 There are no additional fees.
 The only deduction is the refunded amount itself.

 - How will I be notified?
-You will receive an API notification once the MED refund is executed and the corresponding amount is deducted from your settlement — this notification confirms both the refund completion and its financial impact.
+You will receive an API notification once the MED refund is executed and the corresponding amount is deducted from your settlement.
+This notification confirms both the refund completion and its financial impact.

 Glossary